Suhani-T/TimeBomb-Widget/README.md

 # TimeBomb-Widget
-TimeBomb Widget is a fun countdown timer widget with fun beep sounds to notify the cowntown has started and a BOOM to notfify the timer has ended.
+TimeBomb Widget resembles a classic dynamite bomb, with a bold red interface and a digital countdown display at its center with fun beep sounds to notify the cowntown has started and a BOOM to notfify the timer has ended.

 ## How to Use:
 * To open the widget double click on the executable file.
 I suggest you pin the icon to taskbar for easy access.